Ganesh Benzoplast Ltd (NSE: GANESHBE) Q3 2026 Earnings Call dated Feb. 19, 2026

 Vishal Prasad

-Rishi R Pilani
+Rishi Ramesh Pilani

-See Vishalji, I just answered this question that we look at.
-EPC is a very, very strong component to support our LST division.
-So if you see that the projects that we do are with our customers and related to our or they are related to our liquid space.
+See, Vishal ji, I just answered this question that we look at EPC is a very, very strong component to support our LST division.
+So, if you see that the projects that we do are with our customers and related to our — or they are related to our liquid space.
 So as of now, that’s the only focus this company has.

 Vishal Prasad

 Right.
-And what kind of margin we are looking at in these projects.
+And what kind of margin we are looking at in these projects?

-Rishi R Pilani
+Rishi Ramesh Pilani

-So usually it’s between 5 to 10% margins.
+So usually, it’s between 5% to 10% margins.

 Vishal Prasad

-Rishi R Pilani
+Rishi Ramesh Pilani

 What do you mean old land?